Nazaré has the best fish, friendly people, beautiful beach walks and a beautiful view when you hike up the hill to Sitio.

 Walk, swim, surf, bike, and have fun!

-Walk around the fishing village, wander through the lovely narrow streets, perhaps stopping by a café to enjoy a coffee or treat yourself to an ice cream.
+Walk around the fishing village, wander through the narrow streets, perhaps stopping by a café to enjoy a coffee or treat yourself to an ice cream.

 The Outdoor dry fish museum is along the Praia de Nazaré.